Facts for the media about dementia

 About dementia diagnosis

 There is no single test used to diagnosis dementia.
-A diagnosis is usually based on several tests and assessments.
-This could include mental ability tests and brain scans, but it varies for everyone.
+A diagnosis is usually based on several tests and assessments, including mental ability tests.
+Some people may have a scan to check for changes in the brain.

 For some people, getting a dementia diagnosis can be quite simple and take just a few weeks.
-For others it can take much longer - sometimes more than a year.
+For others it can take much longer.
+On average, people with dementia live with the symptoms of dementia for 3.5 years before receiving a diagnosis.

 An early and accurate dementia diagnosis is vital.
 It gives people access to the care, treatment and support they desperately need.
-Yet one in three people in England and Northern Ireland and an estimated one in two in Wales with dementia do not have a diagnosis.
+Yet one in three people with dementia in England and Northern Ireland and an estimated one in two in Wales, do not have a diagnosis.

 How many people in the UK have dementia?

-One in three people born in the UK today will develop dementia in their lifetime.
-A report in 2024, commissioned by Alzheimer’s Society, shows that around a million people in the UK have a form of dementia.
+One in three people born today will develop dementia in their lifetime.
+Research commissioned by Alzheimer’s Society, shows that around a million people in the UK have a form of dementia.
 This is projected to rise to 1.4 million people by 2040.

-It is estimated that 70 per cent of people in care homes have dementia or severe memory problems.
-It is estimated that 60 per cent of people who draw on support from homecare are people living with dementia.
+It is estimated that 70 per cent of people in care homes in England have dementia or severe memory problems.

 More than 25,000 people from Black, Asian and minority ethnic groups in the UK are affected by dementia.